doodlum/sfse-asi-loader/README.md

 - [CMake](https://cmake.org/)
   - Add this to your `PATH`
 - [DKUtil](https://github.com/gottyduke/DKUtil)
-  - Init & update with git submodule
+  - Used for logging primarily; Init & update with git submodule
 - [SFSE](https://github.com/ianpatt/sfse)
   - Init & update with git submodule
 - [PowerShell](https://github.com/PowerShell/PowerShell/releases/latest)
   - Runs scripts which automate building
 - [Vcpkg](https://github.com/microsoft/vcpkg)
-  - Add the environment variable `VCPKG_ROOT` with the value as the path to the folder containing vcpkg
+  - Handles non-submodule dependency packages
 - [Visual Studio Community 2022](https://visualstudio.microsoft.com/)
-  - Desktop development with C++.
-Note that VSCode will not build properly.
+  - Desktop development with C++. **Note that VSCode will not build properly at this time.**
 - [Starfield Steam Distribution](#-deployment)
   - Add the environment variable `SFPath` with the value as the path to the game installation